 A south Asian country wrapped in cultural and ethical tapestry, Nepal might be a difficult place to travel if you do not have adequate knowledge of how the country works.
-From the chaotic transportation management to the local spices used in food often difficult to understand, a simple deviation from the normal could lead to a disastrous stay in the country.
-Here a few guidelines of the dos and the don’ts that you might as well consider checking while you are in the Himalayan country.
+From the chaotic transportation management to the local spices used in food often difficult to understand, a simple deviation from the norm could lead to a disastrous stay in the country.
+Here a few guidelines of the dos and don’ts that you might as well consider checking while you are in the Himalayan country.

-Duplicate valuable documents and keep them with you:
+Duplicate Valuable Documents and Keep them with you:

-It’s a good idea to make a copy of your valuable documents like passport and visa, and leave the copy at the travel agency, hotel or a trusted contact.
+It’s a good idea to make a copy of your valuable documents like passport and visa, and leave the copy at the travel agency, hotel, or trusted contact.
 Trekking is a rigorous activity and chances are that these vital documents might get misplaced or lost on the way.
 An electronic copy on the cloud storage would also serve the same purpose.

-Understand the local situation before travelling:
+Understand the Local Situation before Traveling:

 Articles like animal hide, bone, and even drugs could be offered by villagers on your journey through the country.
 Know about the rules and regulations that the government imposes regarding these before purchasing or accepting them.
-Many illegal items are sold to foreigners, which could leave them in trouble from the local authority.
+Many illegal items are sold to foreigners, which could leave them in trouble with the local authority.

-Trekkers Information Management System (TIMS) has vital information of trekkers such as where they are headed to, how long they are staying there, including the passport and agency details.
+Trekkers Information Management System (TIMS) has vital information on trekkers such as where they are headed to, how long they are staying there, including the passport and agency details.
 These would be useful not only for the records but also for your own safety.
 It’s also advisable to register yourself to the embassy or consulate before going on a trek or tour around Nepal.